About-France.com A guide to French cheese

 Munster

-A fairly strong rind-washed soft cheese from the Vosges mountains in Eastern France.
+A fairly strong rind-washed soft cheese from the Vosges mountains in Eastern France, in the Lorraine region.
 Munster is definitely not a cheese for those who do not like strong tasting varieties.
 It comes in two varieties, normal and "au cumin" (with cumin seed).
 Darker on the outside than Langres or Epoisses, Munster generally has a thicker rind which some eat, others cut off.
 Even an unripe Munster is tasty; a ripe one - which may well be quite hard on the inside - will be very strong.
 However, like other strong cheeses, Munster should never have an acrid taste.
 If it does, it is over-ripe.

 Saint Nectaire